mukulele/raspberry/README.md

 ```
 Short description the Basic Script in sort of usage:

-* Basic   will setup all Basic things like last software, language, hostname
+* Basic   will setup all Basic things like last basic util software, networkmanger, journalctl
-* Uart    will prepare the Pi for using an GPIO UART Modul and keep onboard Wlan & BT running
-* Samba   will setup a samba Server with an open share for using Sonos Text2Speech
-* Davfs   will setup the usage of a WebDav cloud service like magenta
+* Uart    is not used
+* Samba   is not used
+* Davfs   is not used
 * Docker  will setup Docker and docker-compose
+* PiVCCU  is not used
+* Ser2net is not used
-* PiVCCU  will setup System Components for Raspberrymatic
+* CAN     will setup the CANbus hardware
-* Ser2net will setup ser2net service and configure it for building an remote GPIO UART Modul

 Some extended Script for a ready System
 * configBackup...
 Implement a Backup Solution wich copies the lokal Backup to a SMB Server and is triggered from FHEM